Vyral/dani-antelo/_posts/2020-06-24-q-how-is-the-park-at-highland-pines-coming-along.md

 {% include youtube.html %}

-<p style="text-align:center">There’s nothing better than seeing a neighborhood come together.</p>
+<p style="text-align:center"><em>There’s nothing better than seeing a neighborhood come together.</em></p>

 I’m joined once again by Sergio Salazar, the general contractor working on The Park at Highland Pines, an exciting new development that we’re proud to represent.
 Sergio, who has more than 20 years of building experience under his belt, shared the latest progress Calidad Builders has made so far on the development.&nbsp;

-To avoid imposing on the city sewer system, Sergio and his team have updated the development’s storm drainage to direct rainwater into a retention pond in the back, so it can be slowly drained into the city’s system. **Sergio and his team have implemented all of the utilities and are gearing up to start on the streets.&nbsp;**
+To avoid imposing on the city sewer system, Sergio and his team have updated the development’s storm drainage to direct rainwater into a retention pond in the back, so it can be slowly drained into the city’s system. **Sergio and his team have implemented all of the utilities and are gearing up to start on the streets.**&nbsp;

 {% include pullquote.html %}